paul-hammant/ngWebDriver/README.md

 ### Alternate selectors

-Referring to a handy StackOverflow questions - [No injector found for element argument to getTestability](http://stackoverflow.com/questions/28040078/no-injector-found-for-element-argument-to-gettestability), you can use any selector:
+Referring to a handy StackOverflow questions - [No injector found for element argument to getTestability](http://stackoverflow.com/questions/28040078/no-injector-found-for-element-argument-to-gettestability), you can use the applicable selector for your Angular app:

 * `'[ng-app]'`- matching an element that has the arribute `ng-app` (this is the default)
 * `'#my-app'` - matching an id `my-app`